nazariyg/Phred/README.md

 As you would expect, an OOP map contains values associated with unique keys.
 The OOP map's functionality is implemented by the [CMapObject](http://htmlpreview.github.com/?https://github.com/nazariyg/Phred/blob/master/doc/classes/CMapObject.html) class (alias `Ma`).

-Just like with PHP's associative arrays, the type of a key in an OOP map can be either `string` or `int`.
-When a string key looks like an integer, it's implicitly converted into the corresponding integer and is used as such to access a value in the map.
+Just like with PHP's associative arrays, a key in an OOP map can be either string or integer.
+When a string key looks like an integer, it's implicitly converted into the corresponding integer and is used as such to access the key's value in the map.

-You can create an OOP map as initially empty or from a list of key-value pairs using a syntax similar to that of OOP arrays only with `m` in place of `a` and with square brackets to let `=>` operator glue the key-value pairs together:
+You can create an OOP map as initially empty or from a list of key-value pairs using a syntax similar to that of OOP arrays only with `m` in place of `a` and with square brackets to let `=>` operator glue the keys and values together:

 ```php
 // Create an empty map.